nickthecoder/eplayground/levelConverter/README.md

 ## Notes

 I think I should have added headers to enable/disable each of the eight lines as it is likely that a project will need to only convert SOME of the GPIOs.
 On second thoughts, it should be fine.
+Need to check!

 There is a half-sized version of this module, which uses 9 pin resistor packs, instead of the axial resistors on this module.